rebootl/revampit-rework/README.md

 * header navigation responsive, currently it breaks on smaller width

-* shop link in the header should be visible that it goes to an external page

 * a way to submit forms
   this is needed for the contact page, and also to register a repair and another one to register a donation